poult-lab/daily-word/english_words_ learning.md

 [n] a link between the occurrence of skin cancer and the use of computer monitors.

 "the fact of sth happening or existing"

-06.worchip /ˈwɜːrʃɪp/

-[n] morning worship (= a church service in the morning) .

-"the practice of showing respect for God or a god, by saying prayers, singing with others, etc.; a ceremony for this"

-[v] He worshipped at the local mosque./Freedom to worship as you wish.

-"to go to a service in a religious building"

-[v] She worships her children.

-"to love and admire sb very much, especially so much that you cannot see their faults"